-- Open box and check to confirm that all plants on packing slip have arrived in good condition.
+Open box and check to confirm that all plants on packing slip have arrived in good condition.
 Sometimes small seedlings or plants are almost hidden among the larger tree roots.
-Notify us of any discrepancies within 7 days of receipt of order. - Ideally plant as soon as possible. - Soaking the roots in water for 30 minutes before planting is beneficial.
+Notify us of any discrepancies within 7 days of receipt of order.